 If you haven’t done so already, generating your initial keyword reports is a great opportunity to do your keyword research.
-Knowing the words and phrases people use currently find your pages will give you good insight into how your audience is thinking about your topics.
+Knowing the words and phrases people use currently find your pages will give you a good insight into how your audience is thinking about your topics.
 In fact, your Project can get this data for you:

 Once you have this list, it’s just a few extra steps to get some new ideas.

 Looking at that list of things to include in your pre-campaign report probably reminds you a whole lot of our ultimate SEO audit.
 Good eye!

 This reporting phase is one part keyword report: it includes rankings for your website and your competitors’ sites.
 The second part is a technical and on-page SEO audit of your site that details improvements for:

 - Meta tags like page titles and descriptions

 Fixing these technical errors is step one in your SEO campaign.

 Crawl errors resolved duplicate content dealt with and broken links fixed?